pallav110/Historical-Crop-Price-Prediction/README.md

 python crop_price_predictor.py
 python crop_and_fertilizer_reccomend.py
 ```
+For price prediction the models would be saved in crop_price_model after running the code
+Move it from that folder to crop_price_prediction.
 after the models are saved update the path if necessary else run:
 ```
 python main.py